-Other museums you can visit are the Limburgs Schutterij Museum, the World Pavilion and the Boiler House.
+Other museums you can visit are the Limburgs Schutterij Museum, the World Pavilion, and the Boiler House.
 The Limburg Militia Museum houses a collection of uniforms and attributes of militias, the World Pavilion focuses mainly on young children and contact with the world, and the Ketelhuis provided electricity for the monasteries.

 These are the highlights of this special walk through Steyl.
 I didn’t visit a museum myself but a good addition to this walk is definitely the Mission Museum.
-You can find more information about all the sights in the digital map.
+You can find more information about all the sights on the digital map.

 Accommodation – Staying overnight in the monastery village of Steyl?

 Steyl is a village of 3,500 people and it is not surprising that there are only a few hotels or guesthouses to be found.
 One of the few accommodations is Bed & Breakfast Aubergine Dining & Staying.
 Furthermore, 1 kilometer east you will find the romantic Bilderberg Château Holtmühle.
-This is an authentic castle with all conveniences: sauna, swimming pool and fitness.
+This is an authentic castle with all conveniences: a sauna, swimming pool, and fitness.
 Ideal to spend the night in this romantic castle and take a walk through the monastery village of Steyl.
-Of course it is also possible to make a city trip to Venlo and a day trip from here to this village.
+Of course, it is also possible to make a city trip to Venlo and a day trip from here to this village.

 Transportation – How to get to Steyl?

 Finally, the best way to get to Steyl is by car.
 It is located 10 kilometers south of Venlo and can be reached via the A73.
-Opposite the Monastery St. Michäel you can park for free and discover the village.
+Opposite the Monastery St. Michäel, you can park for free and discover the village.

 By public transport take bus 66 from the train station in Venlo to Tegelen.
-At the stop Heijskampstraat you get off and it is about a 15 minute walk to the center of Steyl.
+At the stop Heijskampstraat you get off and it is about a 15-minute walk to the center of Steyl.
 Check the Connexxion website for more information about departure times.

 History: Between 1888 and 1918 a streetcar ran between Venlo and Steyl because of the popularity of the monastery village among Germans.
-Unfortunately there is not much left of this historical connection.
+Unfortunately, there is not much left of this historical connection.